yanglinjing/dsnd_p2_img_classifier/README.md

 ## Class Prediction

-write a function for making predictions with your model, which takes a path to an image and a model checkpoint, then return the probabilities and classes.
+Write a function for making predictions, which takes a path to an image and a model checkpoint, then return the probabilities and classes.

 - Get the top $K$ largest values in a tensor use [`x.topk(k)`](http://pytorch.org/docs/master/torch.html#torch.topk), which returns both the highest `k` probabilities and the indices of those probabilities corresponding to the classes.